With a history of thousands of years, Hanoi is a destination imbued with the rich culture of Vietnam.

 4. Learn how to cook the traditional food of northern style

 Each region has a different style of cuisine.
-There are many local dishes of each place in Hanoi, which come from the various northern area of Vietnam.
-So, of course, cooking those dishes in their original flavor is a good way to learn more about the culture.
+You can find many local dishes in Hanoi, which come from the various northern areas of Vietnam.
+Of course, cooking those dishes in their original flavor is a good way to learn more about the culture.

 Join a cooking class with shopping for ingredients, and your instructor will show you how to choose the freshest food.
 After that, you will enjoy the finished product made by yourself.